What’s your most obscure WordPress knowledge?

 Update: Thanks to everyone for contributing to this enlightening and fun discussion!

-One response to “What’s your most obscure WordPress knowledge?”
+2 responses to “What’s your most obscure WordPress knowledge?”

 1. Certainly!
 The ability to change the author of a WordPress page can be a bit obscure because, by default, WordPress primarily associates author management with posts rather than pages.
 However, it is possible to grant certain capabilities to specific user roles, allowing them to change the authors of pages as well.
 Here’s a detailed explanation of how to set this up, along with additional context: